Trauma & Post Traumatic Stress Disorder (PTSD)

 Frequent Follow-Ups

-Frequent follow up with patients is of vital importance to best monitor symptom severity and response to interventions.
+Frequent follow up with patients is of vital importance to best monitor symptom severity, response to interventions, and overall functioning.
 It is also important to continue to ensure that patients are safe and well cared for, as these patients can be at elevated risk for repeated exposure to traumatic experiences.
-Patients should be seen within 2-4 weeks following initial assessment and r with a determination made at that time regarding referral to specialized mental health care.
+Patients should be seen within 2-4 weeks following initial assessment.
+During this time, a determination can be made regarding referral to specialized mental health care.
 During this short-term follow up visit, if a screening instrument was used at the initial visit, this can be repeated, as this is a useful way to track symptoms.
+Patients should also be asked about sleep disturbance that may impede the patient’s ability to participate in treatment and adversely affect their quality of life.
 After short term follow up, patients should follow up as often as appears necessary based on the clinician’s assessment of distress and need.

 Brief Interventions

-During these follow up visits, clinicians can help the patient by insuring the child is in a safe environment and further trauma is not being experienced, completing brief interventions. completing brief interventions and evaluating the patient’s overall functioning.
-Often, sleep disturbances can impede the patient’s ability to participate in treatment and adversely affect quality of life.
-Clinicians are encouraged to provide education around sleep, sleep hygiene, and relaxation techniques such as guided imagery and belly breathing.
+During follow up visits, Clinicians are encouraged to provide education around sleep, sleep hygiene, and relaxation techniques such as guided imagery and belly breathing.
 If nonpharmacologic interventions are unsuccessful it can be appropriate to consider certain medications at night, particularly when high levels of traumatic stress or severe sleep disturbances are present.

 Encourage Health Habits

 It is also important that during follow up visits, patients are encouraged to engage in healthy habits to promote brain health.
 Encourage exercise, outdoor play, balanced and consistent diet, sleep (critically important to mental health), special time with parents, frequent acknowledgment of the child’s strengths, and open communication with a trusted adult about worries.
 Children, particularly younger ones, should be shielded from certain types of media, such as television (TV) news, when there are violent or disturbing images or stories, especially without an adult available and attentive to put this information in context and emphasize current safety.
-Likewise, some TV shows and video games, even some cartoons, may contribute to a child feeling anxious.
-For preteens and teens, media messages about unattainable standards of appearance and social media exchanges may contribute to or exacerbate anxiety.
+Likewise, social media, some TV shows and video games, and even some cartoons, may contribute to distress particularly in a traumatized child.

 Continue to Asses Family Needs

-Lastly, clinicians should continue to assess the needs of the family to improve resilience and decrease exposure to future traumatic events.
+Lastly, clinicians should continue to assess ways to support the family in improving resilience and decreasing exposure to future traumatic events.
 Addressing the social determinants of health such as food insecurity and homelessness can dramatically improve the lives of patients and families.
-Referral to case management and other resources such as legal aid and food banks has been associated with increased employment, use of childcare, and a decrease in the use of homeless shelters.
+Referral to case management and other resources such as legal aid and food banks has been associated with increased employment, and a decrease in the use of homeless shelters.

 Clinical Pearl: Trauma and Comorbidity